StudioFolder/european-motorways/README.md

 * **Trans-European Transport Network (TEN-T)**.
 The network's paths have been georeferenced and traced in QGIS.
 The complete dataset can be downloaded from [here](https://github.com/StudioFolder/european-motorways/blob/master/ten-t.zip).
 The CRS is EPSG:3857.

+You can re-use this data for your purposes, while respecting the terms of use and conditions set by their initial creators.
+We would also be grateful if you could link back to this page.
+If you find any error in the data — or would like to update or suggest eny edit to them — feel free to fork this repository or drop us a line at folder@studiofolder.it.

 ![The Evolution of European Motorways, 2020](https://github.com/StudioFolder/european-motorways/blob/master/VAM_European-Motorways_screen-02.png)
 </br></br>